MobilityData/gtfs-grading-scheme/scheme.md

 `stop_name`
 1. Go to the transit agency’s website and find the official route_type map (i.e. bus map, metro map, etc).
 Check if the stop_name is displayed.
 Take a screenshot and store in the “Official reference” column.
 2. Go to the transit agency’s website and find the official route_type timetable.
 Check if the stop_name is displayed.
 Take a screenshot and store in the “Official reference” column.
-3. Optional: Go to the stop located on the route in Google street view by entering the coordinates of the stop.
+3. Optional: Go to the stop located on the route in street view by entering the coordinates of the stop.
 Check if the stop_name is displayed.
 Take a screenshot and store in the “Official reference” column.
-4. If no formal stop name is given, but instead rely on crossroads or POIs, go to google maps and screen shot the stop with the street name or landmark in view.
+4. If no formal stop name is given, but instead rely on crossroads or POIs, go to a map and screen shot the stop with the street name or landmark in view.

 `stop_lat` and `stop_lon`
-1. Search the coordinates of stop_lat and stop_lon in Google Maps.
+1. Search the coordinates of `stop_lat` and `stop_lon` at [openstreetmap.org](openstreetmap.org).
 2. Take a screenshot of the aerial view and store in the “Official reference” column.
-3. Go to Google street view and verify if the coordinates match with where the stop is located on the ground.
+3. Go to street view and verify if the coordinates match with where the stop is located on the ground.

 ### `trips.txt`
 1. Sample random trips for unique trip_headsigns